 Healing Shame Through Relationship: A Relational Psychotherapy Perspective

-Understanding Shame Shame is a deeply painful emotion that arises when we feel we are fundamentally flawed or unworthy of acceptance, love, or belonging.
-It differs from guilt in that guilt often pertains to regret over a specific action—“I did something wrong”—while...
+Shame is a deeply painful emotion that arises when we feel we are fundamentally flawed or unworthy of acceptance, love, or belonging.
+It differs from guilt in that guilt often pertains to regret over a specific action—“I did something wrong”—while shame is a pervasive...

 Exploring Erskine’s 8 Relational Needs: Building Connection in Psychotherapy